binpacking-uanl/AMPL/README.md

 	datasets ->

-	models -> This folder contains a subfolder with the current files:
+	models -> This folder contains a subfolder for each combination of (model/instance) analised with the current files:

-			* A fully expanded model in BARON Software language.
+			* A fully expanded model in BARON Software language. (.BAR format file)

-			* The model in AMPL modeling language definition.
+			* The model in AMPL modeling language definition. (.MOD format file)

-			* The current instance dataa definition.
+			* The current instance data definition. (.DAT format file)

 	outfiles ->